 Tip #1: Allow Time to Heal

 When vaginal tearing or an episiotomy occurs, what is actually tearing (or being cut) is a very important intersection of your pelvic floor muscles and fibrous tissue which is called your perineum.
 See picture below.
 The perineum is the area between the introitus aka vaginal opening and the anus.
 When this area is injured during childbirth, like any other tissue injury, it needs at least 6 weeks to recover.
 Depending on the extent of the injury, it can take closer to 8 weeks to fully heal.
 If you tore your bicep muscle, you probably wouldn’t hit it with a baseball bat.
 The same goes for the pelvic floor muscles and penile penetration.
-These muscles are just not going to be happy seeing a penis during this time.
-Let them heal.
-Enough said.
+These muscles needs rest.

 Tip #2: Perineal Massage